leo-colisson/proof-at-the-end/README.md

 ## Changelog

+- 2022/02/04:
+  1. Add a way to put theorems in different files.
+  2. Change the path for auxiliary files (should be transparent for the user)
+  3. Add commands to change local/global configuration easily
 - 2022/02/01:
   1. Fix a typo when defining the shortcut for lemma
   2. Add a shortcut for proposition